cuzitsvicky/Full-Stack-FastAPI/README.md

-# Telusko Trac - Product Inventory Management System
+# Vicky Product Tracker - Product Inventory Management System

 A full-stack web application for managing product inventory with a FastAPI backend and React frontend.